shaurya456/Hired/README.md

 - **Application Management**: Track application progress (e.g., applied, interviewing, hired, rejected).

-## Deployment

-This application is deployed on *Vercel*.
-Live Link: [https://hired-dusky.vercel.app]

 ## Contact

-If you have any doubt or want to contribute feel free to email me or hit me up on [LinkedIn](https://www.linkedin.com/in/shaswat-gusain-2924a324a) or [Email](shaswatgusain1@gmail.com).
+If you have any doubt or want to contribute feel free to email me or hit me up on [Email](shauryabelwal820@gmail.com).